0xdps/pinboard-gpt-extension/README.md

 2. **Right-Click** - Select text → Right-click → "Pin selection to GPT Pinboard"
 3. **Quick Pin** - Click the "Pin Message" button (bottom-right of ChatGPT)

+### Pin an Entire Chat

+1. Click the **"Pin Chat"** button (bottom-right, below Chat Outline)
+2. Name is auto-filled from sidebar
+3. Description is pre-filled with your first prompt (editable)
+4. Add up to 3 tags
+5. Click "Pin Chat"

+### Navigate Long Conversations

+1. Click the **"Chat Outline"** button (bottom-right of ChatGPT)
+2. See all messages in a scrollable list
+3. Click any message to jump directly to it
+4. Perfect for lengthy debugging sessions or tutorials

 ### Manage Pins

 - **View all pins** - Click extension icon in toolbar
+- **Filter pins** - Use tabs to view All / Chats / Messages
 - **Search** - Type in search box to filter by name, content, or tags
 - **Jump to message** - Click "Open" to navigate and highlight
 - **Export/Import** - Backup pins or sync across devices